bremser/oldpix/README.md

 will result in one of several famous photographers (eg. Dorothea Lange) being selected at random and one of their photos is shown.

 ##### examples:
-* oldpix find pea pickers
+* oldpix find airplane
 * oldpix date 1937
 * oldpix famous

 ### Issues

-The LoC returns 25 results for each page of a query, next version will get a random page to make it even more random when you search for the same term/date repeatedly.
-Queries with no results currently result in a blank/no response.
+The LoC returns 25 results for each page of a query, next version will get more results to make it even more random when you search for the same term/date repeatedly.